FireBellyToad/LHEngine/dist_readmes/readme_eng.txt

 Monsters are Walfrit's enemies: dark creatures that will try to kill him during the search of the Holy lance.

     Strix: Monstrous vampiric bird.
 It can bleed an adult human to death within seconds.
-    Bounded: Flying undead.
+    FlyingCorpse: Flying undead.
 Dangerous and hard to kill with common weapons.
     Wall of flesh: Prevents passage to some places.
 It can't be harmed by common weapons.

 Other creatures populate the cursed lands of Langobardia Horribilis.
 Surely there is a source where these monstruosities come from...